csjoshc/csjoshc.github.io/notes/Devops/roadmap_notes.md

 This is just a simple summary of topic areas I want to cover, based on [this](https://hackernoon.com/the-2018-devops-roadmap-31588d8670cb) website.
 I've only looked up resources for Linux so far, since I feel I can better evaluate the value of resources once I start getting exposed to more of them.

 ## Learn a Programming Language
 The website suggested either Java, Python or JavaScript.
-I am putting Python as one of several priorities, but probably not the top one right now - I really need to start moving down the DevOps roadmap, and I can take my time to fill in harder concepts like algorithms, advanced OOP or __these_special_functions__...
+I am putting Python as one of several priorities, but probably not the top one right now - I really need to start moving down the DevOps roadmap, and I can take my time to fill in harder concepts like algorithms, advanced OOP or __special_functions__

 ## Understand different OS concepts
 A list of mentioned topics:

 * process management
 * Threads & Concurrency
 * I/O management